ilg-physics-ucsb/physics4l-manual/4LSite/lab3.md

 2. What is the total length of the tube?
 3. What is the weight of your magnet?
 4. What is the *total work done* on the magnet by Faraday's Law?
-5. What is the power supplied by your magnet falling through your aluminum tube?
+5. What is the power supplied (in Watts) by your magnet falling through your aluminum tube?
 :::
 :::::::::